microsoft/onnxruntime/docs/execution-providers/Xnnpack-ExecutionProvider.md

 ## Install
-No Pre-built packages of ONNX Runtime with XNNPACK EP for Android are available.
+Pre-built packages of ONNX Runtime(full package) with XNNPACK EP for Android are published on Maven.
+**Only full package are including XNNAPCK EP inside** See [here](../install/index.md#install-on-android) for installation instructions.

 ## Build